nikhil-kumarrr/Brain-Stroke-Prediction/README.md

 * Hyperparameter Tuning using GridSearchCV for best model performance
 * Clean & Reusable Pipeline (can directly joblib.dump() for deployment)

-✅ Future-Ready: Can be integrated with a Streamlit app for real-time predictions

 ## 📊 Sample Results (Logistic Regression after SMOTE)
 Metric	Score